GPUOpen-Drivers/AMDVLK/README.md

 ```
 cd <vulkandriver_path>/drivers/xgl

-cmake -H. -Bbuilds/Release64
+cmake -H. -G Ninja -Bbuilds/Release64

 cd builds/Release64

-make -j$(nproc)
+ninja
 ```
 > **Note:**
 * For RedHat 7.x, please use cmake3(>= 3.13.4) instead of cmake.
-* For debug build, use `-DCMAKE_BUILD_TYPE=Debug`.
+* For debug build, use `-DCMAKE_BUILD_TYPE=Debug -DLLVM_PARALLEL_LINK_JOBS=2` (Linking a debug build of llvm is very memory intensive, so we use only two parallel jobs).
 * For 32-bit build, use `-DCMAKE_C_FLAGS=-m32 -DCMAKE_CXX_FLAGS=-m32`.
 * To enable Wayland support, use `-DBUILD_WAYLAND_SUPPORT=ON`.
-* If the build runs into errors like "collect2: fatal error: ld terminated with signal 9 [Killed]" due to out of memory, you could try  with reducing the number of threads in "make" command.

 ## Installation Instructions
 ### Install Vulkan SDK